Reducibility of finitely differentiable quasi-periodic cocycles and its spectral applications: Introduction

 \subsection{Pure point spectrum}

-The spectral type of quasi-periodic self-adjoint operator is very important in understanding the motion of a particle.
-For the most intensively studied model, the almost Mathieu operator with $V(x)=2\lambda\cos x$, Jitomirskaya \cite{J} proved that if $\lambda>1$ and the frequency is Diophantine, then it has Anderson localization (pure point with exponentially decay eigenfucntions) for a.e. phase.
+The spectral type of quasi-periodic self-adjoint operator is very important in understanding the motion of a particle in a quasi-periodic potential.
+For the most intensively studied model, the almost Mathieu operator with $V(x)=2\lambda\cos x$, Jitomirskaya \cite{J} proved that if $\lambda>1$ and the frequency is Diophantine, then it has Anderson localization (pure point with exponentially decaying eigenfucntions) for a.e. phase.
 For general analytic potential with positive Lyapunov exponent, Bourgain and Goldstein \cite{BG} proved that for any fixed phase, it has Anderson localization for a.e. frequency.
 For more general Gevrey potential, Eliasson \cite{Eli97} proved that for Diophantine frequency, it has pure point for a.e. phase.
 Recently, based on reducibility method, Avila, You and Zhou \cite{AYZ} solved Jitomirskaya's conjecture \cite{Ji95} on sharp phase transitions of almost Mathieu operator.
 Note \cite{AYZ} is the measure version of the phase transition conjecture while Jitomirskaya and Liu solved the arithmetic version in \cite{JLiu}.
-Later, for long-range operator on $\ell^2(\Z^d)$, Jitomirskaya and Kachkovskiy \cite{JK} proved that if it is a duality of an analytic Schr\"odinger operator and the frequency is Diophantine, then it has pure point for a.e. phase.
+Later, Jitomirskaya and Kachkovskiy \cite{JK} proved that if the Aubry duality of a long-range operator on $\ell^2(\Z^d)$ is an analytic Schr\"odinger operator and the frequency is Diophantine, then it has pure point for a.e. phase.
 Naturally, people may ask whether the same results hold for the duality of a $C^k$ Schr\"odinger operator?
 We prove that it is true.
 Indeed, we can prove a stronger version of it, so-called ``semi-uniformly localized".
 We first cite the standard definition of ``SULE" introduced in \cite{JL}.